David Grandis

-David Grandis is currently the Director of Orchestras at the College of William and Mary, Music Director of the Virginia Chamber Orchestra, and Music Director of the Williamsburg Youth Orchestra.
+David Grandis is an American conductor and professor.
+He is the director of orchestras at the College of William and Mary, music director of the Virginia Chamber Orchestra, and music director of the Williamsburg Youth Orchestra.
+He joined the faculty of William and Mary in 2013.
+The William and Mary Symphony Orchestra was awarded third place in The American Prize in 2018.

 He studied in several national conservatories in France and began his conducting apprenticeship with Klaus Weise.
 After receiving a B.M. in Musicology in France, he completed a M.M. in orchestral conducting at the University of Illinois at Urbana-Champaign with Donald Schleicher, a G.P.D. at the Peabody Conservatory with Gustav Meier and a D.M.A. in conducting under James Smith at the University of Wisconsin-Madison.
 He has participated in several master classes with Marin Alsop, Rossen Milanov, John Farrer, Daniel Lewis (conductor), Donald Thulean, Philip Greenberg and Adrian Gnam.
 He also attended several conducting workshops as a participant in Russia with Misha Kats and in Bulgaria with Gustav Meier.

 In 2021, he was awarded a conducting prize at the International Conductors Workshop and Competition in Atlanta.

 David Grandis has worked with several conductors such as Klaus Weise, Michel Plasson, Misha Kats, Donald Schleicher, Vincent Monteil, Hajime Teri Murai and Andrea Licata.
 In 1998, he created the Maeterlinck chamber orchestra and performed several concerts in France.